Evidence for the Big Bang:

 - (the valid 2015 and 2016 claims of detected standard gravity waves)

 - failed to predict inflation, another BB rescue device of questionable predictive value

 - the claimed predictions of initial abundances of the elements, hydrogen, helium, etc.

-- New! the failure of big bang nucleosynthesis to account for most of the universe: dark matter, etc.
+- the failure of BB nucleosynthesis to account for most of the universe: dark matter, etc.

 - the failure of big bang to account for fine tuning and its anti-science multiverse rescue device